VerenaG/VerenaG.github.io/README.md

 ```c++
 auto& first = std::get<0>(t)
 ```
-To address these problems, C++ 17 introduces a new way to unpack expressions like tuples, arrays or even structs.
+To address these problems, C++ 17 introduces a new way to unpack expressions like tuples, structs or even classes.
 This feature is called structured bindings and allows you to unpack the tuple from above:
 ```c++
 std::tuple<int, int, int> t = std::make_tuple(1, 5, 10);
 auto[first, second, third] = t;